prevwong/reka.js/docs/guides/extensions.md

 For example, let's say you want to build a page builder where your end-users are able to leave a comment on a `Template` node of a `RekaComponent`, similar to what you could do on apps like Figma.

-One way to go about this is store these comments directly as part of the `State`, through an Extension.
+One way to go about this is to store these comments directly as part of the `State`, through an Extension.

+> An important benefit of storing additional values via an Extension's state is in realtime collaboration via the `@rekajs/collaboration` package where the Extension's state is automatically synced across peers.

 ## Creating an Extension